RafaelGSS/blog/priv/posts/github-actions-elixir-digital-ocean.md

 So, in brief summary we need that: _When perform a push to **master** we build the new image and send it to our repository at **DockerHub**.
 After that, we should enter on _droplet_ and move the container up on the expected port by nginx (4000)_.

-Some relevants information to consider:
+Important points to consider:

 1. We should send in some security way the credentials to access the database and the secret_key of Phoenix.
 2. To perform the push to repository we must realize the login on docker.

 Therefore, let's create our file `actions` into `.github/workflows/actions.yml` and add the follow command: